color-js/color.js/docs/interpolation.md

 	Color.range(r, {progression: p => p ** 3});
 ```

-Note that you can use `Color.range(rangeFunction)` to modify a range after it has been created.
+Note that you can use `Color.range(rangeFunction)` to modify a range after it has been created, as you can see in the example above.
 This produces a new range, and leaves the old one unaffected.

 ## Interpolation by discrete steps